 With the image resizer, you can resize your images directly through Imagify without the need for a separate resizing plugin.

-Basic: At $8.99 you get 2 GB of optimised images per month.
+Infinite: At $9.99 you get unlimited optimised images per month.

 With so many fantastic specifications at hand, Imagify is unarguably one of the best optimisation plugins.
 A huge plus is how well it works together with WP Rocket’s cache plugin which is unarguably the best cache plugins or WordPress.
 However, with insufficient data offered in the free plan, you’ll have to sign up for the paid version to experience uninterrupted services.